-CSS (Cascading Style Sheets) is a type of style sheet which can be used for not only Web designs but also variety of printing uses and page media such as PDF.
-This document will explain CSS Paged Media formatting based on Antenna House Formatter V6.6, which implements CSS3.
+CSS (Cascading Style Sheets) is a type of style sheet which can be used for not only Web designs, but also a variety of printing uses and page media such as PDF.
+This introduction guide will explain CSS Paged Media formatting based on Antenna House Formatter, which implements CSS3, and includes CSS samples.

 CSS is a stylesheet language that is used to set the look and feel of documents you write in HTML, XHTML and XML.
-When you use AH Formatter, you’ll have access to the 3 levels of style information available for the CSS stylesheet you use.
-These levels include:
+When you use Formatter, you’ll have access to the 3 levels of style information available for the CSS stylesheet used:

 What are the differences between XSL-FO and CSS formatting for paged media?
 Check out our XSL-FO/CSS Comparison Guide to learn more about which formatting technology best fits your document requirements.